In partnership with DSM

 Inquimae’s innovative technology offers an alternative way to get the power we need to work our devices.

 The process will put an end to the current loss of an enormous amount of water and resulting chemical waste that ends up in the environment.

-Calvo’s dream is to be able to develop his solution to an industrial scale, and train young people to work on it.
+Calvo’s dream is to be able to develop his solution on an industrial scale and train young people to work on it.
 South America, where the majority of the world’s lithium resources are found, is a very poor continent.

-Inquimae can offer young people a career, and an opportunity to lift themselves out of poverty, as well as preserving these magnificent salt lakes for us all.
+Inquimae can offer young people a career, and an opportunity to lift themselves out of poverty, as well as preserve these magnificent salt lakes for us all.